Skip to content

 A Whole Life’s death benefit is probably one of the most overlooked pros of infinite banking.

-It’s funny how many prospective clients initially tell me they don’t care about the death benefit of their IBC Whole Life policy, yet they also get sad when we illustrate reducing the death benefit in later years to enhance their cash value performance of their infinite banking life insurance.
-Thankfully you can take a wait-and-see approach with this reduction option since it doesn’t need to be decided at the onset of the policy.
+It’s ironic how many clients initially tell me they don’t really care about the death benefit of their IBC policy, yet they also get sad when we illustrate reducing the death benefit in later years to enhance their cash value performance.
+Thankfully, you can take a wait-and-see approach with this reduction option, since it doesn’t need to be decided at the onset of the policy.

-However, the more cash you plan on pumping through your own private family bank, the more death benefit the IRS will require to maintain the tax-exempt status of your infinite banking life insurance policy.
+However, the more premiums you plan on pumping through your infinite banking system, the more death benefit the IRS will require to maintain the tax-exempt status of your Whole Life insurance policy.

 Whole Life's death benefit makes all infinite banking loans tax-free